magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 │ provide a more comprehensive evaluation of the summary's quality.                │ ╰──────────────────────────────────────────────────────────────────────────────────╯
 ```
 This LLM-generated advice gave us a clear, data-driven path forward.
-It's important to critically evaluate such suggestions, and the proposed enhanced_summary_metric certainly has serious limitations.
-The hard-coded key_clinical_terms list is generic and not context-specific to each clinical note, and the simple keyword search is too brittle to handle synonyms or paraphrasing.
+It's important to critically evaluate such suggestions, and the proposed `enhanced_summary_metric` certainly has serious limitations.
+The hard-coded `key_clinical_terms` list is generic and not context-specific to each clinical note, and the simple keyword search is too brittle to handle synonyms or paraphrasing.

 Despite these implementation flaws, the suggestion was invaluable because it correctly identified the core conceptual problem: our evaluation had to explicitly account for clinical completeness.
 This insight, rather than the literal code provided, guided the steps.

-### Step 3: Quantifying Human Judgment
+## Step 3: Quantifying Human Judgment

-Following this advice, my first step was to implement a new "composite metric" to incorporate some notion of completeness.
+Following this advice, my next step was to implement a new "composite metric" to incorporate some notion of completeness.
 Rather than a key word list, I used a `scispacy` NER component.
 I also wrote the function to quantify my human feedback into a single score, which would serve as the reference for the correlation analysis.

 <details>
 <summary>Show Human Score Computation</summary>